domdomegg/halifax-share-dealing-sdk/README.md

 Returns the dividend options for all accounts

-Returns an array of accounty objects with divident option data
+Returns an array of accounty objects with dividend option data

 ```js
 sd.login()